 Independent Contractors, Performers, Scholars, etc.

 It is assumed that such non-citizen persons are on campus only for a short duration.
-The respective campus department must forward copies of the 204 Form Vendor/Payee Data Record (doc) and the Alien Information Collection (doc) Form to the Internal Auditor for review prior to the hiring of such persons.
-Completion of the Alien Information Collection Form is used to help determine the residency status of a potential payee, and possible Federal and State income tax withholding rates.
+The respective campus department must forward copies of the 204 Form Vendor/Payee Data Record and the Foreign National Data Collection Form to the Internal Auditor for review prior to the hiring of such persons.
+Completion of the Foreign National Data Collection Form is used to help determine the residency status of a potential payee, and possible Federal and State income tax withholding rates.
 Additional documentation may be necessary to complete the process before payment can be authorized.